SamReeves/MyanmarNetworkAnalysis/README.md

 This is a network analysis project with messy real-world data.
-To prevent any "github dorking" I will refrain from using sensitive keywords in this description.
+The base data is from two fairly large hacks detailing the incorporation documents of a very large amount of companies in Myanmar.
+From this, a network graph is generated to demonstrate who the most connected people and businesses are to the military junta.

 ### Data
 ***